wazo-platform/wazo-platform.org/website/uc-doc/administration/cli_tools/index.md

 wazo-dist is the wazo repository sources manager.
 It is used to switch between distributions (production, development, release candidate, archived version).
 Example use cases :

-- switch to production repository : `wazo-dist -m pelican-bullseye`
+- switch to production repository : `wazo-dist -m pelican-bookworm`
-- switch to development repository : `wazo-dist -m wazo-dev-bullseye`
+- switch to development repository : `wazo-dist -m wazo-dev-bookworm`
-- switch to release candidate repository : `wazo-dist -m wazo-rc-bullseye`
+- switch to release candidate repository : `wazo-dist -m wazo-rc-bookworm`
-- switch to an archived version's repository: `wazo-dist -a wazo-18.02`
+- switch to an archived version's repository: `wazo-dist -a wazo-25.14`

 ### wazo-dist-upgrade

-`wazo-dist-upgrade` is used to upgrade Wazo when a major Debian upgrade is required, e.g. upgrading from Wazo Platform 23.05 (Debian Buster) to Wazo Platform 23.06 (Debian Bullseye).
+`wazo-dist-upgrade` is used to upgrade Wazo when a major Debian upgrade is required, e.g. upgrading from Wazo Platform 25.15 (Debian Bullseye) to Wazo Platform 25.15 (Debian Bookworm).
 `wazo-dist-upgrade` can only be used when a Debian upgrade is required.
 Standard upgrades are done with `wazo-upgrade`.